vsheahan/blackloomai/README.md

 - [NIST AI Risk Management Framework](https://www.nist.gov/itl/ai-risk-management-framework)
 - [ISO/IEC 27090 AI Security](https://www.iso.org/standard/80392.html)

-## License

-This project demonstrates comprehensive AI security capabilities for BlackLoom AI.
-Enterprise licensing available for production deployments.
+This project is an experimental proof of concept demonstrating the full spectrum of AI security capabilities for BlackLoom AI.
+Not intended for production use without further review and hardening.

 ---

-**BlackLoom Defense** - *Comprehensive AI Security for the Modern Enterprise*
+**BlackLoom AI** - *Comprehensive AI Security for the Modern Enterprise*